mrbing47/print/README.md

 ## Note

 ```
-The functions will be returned until all the brackets are occupied.
+- The functions will be returned until all the brackets are occupied.
+- Don't use Indexes and Empty brackets together, it will generate unexpected results.
 ```

 To view what is the current state of the string in returned function, use